N95 respirator: TB outbreak during the HIV epidemic

 In 1992, the multidrug-resistant tuberculosis task force within the CDC was tasked with reducing the incidences of hospital acquired TB infections.
 TB infections had traditionally occurred mainly in underserved groups and areas, as well as the very young and elderly, and usually had around a 10% chance of turning into an active TB infection in a given person's lifetime.
 (Note: This refers to the MSHA's definition of 'HEPA' under 30 CFR Part 11 for respirators, which is 99.97% filtration of 0.3 micron DOP, not the EN 1822 or ISO 29463 definition of HEPA.)

-HIV/AIDS, (where the outbreak in the US was in full force at the time) was noted to be one of the strongest factors for TB activation, since most TB outbreaks and mortalities reported at the time involved healthcare workers and patients infected with HIV.
+HIV/AIDS (as the outbreak in the US was in full force at the time) was noted to be one of the strongest factors for TB activation, since most TB outbreaks and mortalities reported at the time involved healthcare workers and patients infected with HIV.
 Respiratory protection and the performance of respirators were emphasized in the 1994 guidelines to controlling TB, which, at the time, were limited to respirators equipped with HEPA filters.
 (Note: This refers to the MSHA's definition of 'HEPA' under 30 CFR Part 11 for respirators, which is 99.97% filtration of 0.3 micron DOP, not the EN 1822 or ISO 29463 definition of HEPA.)

 To quickly address the HEPA-only respirator requirement for TB controls, stemming from the lack of biological protection in the existing 30 CFR 11 standards (which were mainly designed for miners), NIOSH aimed to have the proposed 42 CFR rule changes finished by the end of 1994.
 The proposal at the time would drop the HEPA classification for non-powered respirators, and add three respirator types, at the time called Type A, B and C, with filtration efficiencies of greater than or equal to 99.97%, 99%, and 95% respectively, with Type C corresponding to the current N95 standard.

 According to NIOSH, all the new respirator types proposed in 42 CFR 84, including Type C (later N95), would meet the CDC's requirement for protection against TB, and would provide avenues for cheaper NIOSH-approved respirators without the need for HEPA or NIOSH class-100 filters.

 After the passage of 42 CFR 84, a 1999 NIOSH guide for health care administrators noted that respirators selected for TB prevention under 42 CFR would likely be N95 respirators.